cdl-saarland/AnICA/README.md

   - [X] add a way of restricting the insn schemes provided by iwho.Context
   - [X] replace the powerset domain for uop combinations with a subset domain of uops
   - [X] use "type signature" as an insn feature

+# Fancy Quality-of-Life Extensions
+  - [ ] add mouseover hints in the gui that explain the meaning of components of the abstract blocks
+  - [ ] add js functions to generate a running script for each test case
+  - [ ] make `llvm-mc` findable for iwho

 ### Meta Features
   - [ ] make sampling deterministic (for the same seed)